Bret Schulz of CGHS named Teacher of the Year by Air & Space Forces Association

 After graduating from Ball State University, Schulz accepted a position in the technology department at Franklin Central High School.

-During that eight-year stretch, he completed a master’s degree in special education then switched to teaching for three years in special education classrooms.
+During that eight-year stretch, he completed a master’s degree in Special Education and then switched to teaching for three years in Special Education classrooms.

 “This time allowed me to learn the art of teaching while incorporating aerospace into the curriculum,” Schulz said.